cullenjett/quickbase-cli/README.md

 For now this is only a wrapper around `git clone`.
 After you pull down a repo you will need to run `qb init` if the app doesn't have a `quickbase-cli.config.js` file in it already.
 The end goal is to have starter-template repos available for quick and easy kick off.

-### Notes
+## Notes

 * Instead of exposing your password for the `quickbase-cli.config.js` file you can rely on an environment variable called `QUICKBASE_CLI_PASSWORD`.
 If you have that variable defined and leave the `password` empty when prompted the `qb deploy` command will use it instead.
 Always practice safe passwords.

-* Moves are being made to add cool shit like a build process, global defaults, awesome starter templates, and pulling down existing code files from QuickBase.
-They're not out yet, so for now you're on your own.
+* ~~Moves are being made to add cool shit like a build process, global defaults, awesome starter templates, and pulling down existing code files from QuickBase.
+They're not out yet, so for now you're on your own.~~

+* I no longer work with QuickBase applications, so the cool shit I had planned won't happen unless someone submits some dope ass pull requests.